microsoft/typespec/docs/handbook/formatter.md

 ## Via prettier

 Underneath the tsp formatter is a prettier plugin.
-If you already have a prettier configuration for formatting other languages it can be convenient to just have typespec plug in into this existing pipeline.
+If you already have a prettier configuration for formatting other languages it can be convenient to just have TypeSpec plug in into this existing pipeline.

 In your prettier config file, add: